 Instructions

-- Place the onion evenly on the bottom of the slow cooker.
+- Place the sliced onions evenly on the bottom of the slow cooker.

-- Place the pork roast on top of the onion.
+- Place the pork roast on top of the onions.

 - In a small bowl or a mug, combine all the spices.
 Sprinkle liberally over the pork shoulder.